jensbrak/SpamDetector/README.md

 Basic Spam Detection Module for PiranhaCMS using Akismet API

 # About
 A basic module that use Akismet to validate comments submitted to a Piranha Page or Post.
 This is done by providing Akismet with details from the comment and the site using the module.
-If the comment is considered spam by Akismet, it will not be approved by Piranha.
-The comment instead will then be marked Pending in Piranha Manager.
+If the comment is considered to be spam by Akismet, it will not be approved by Piranha.
+Comments in Piranha Manager are either approved or pending which means (when the module is active): all comments marked approved has been verified as non-spam by the module and all comments marked as pending is spam (and can be removed).

 _Please note: using the module as a Comment Validation Hook will override the Manager Config setting for Approve Comments.
 This means that regardless of that setting a comment will be approved (ie published) if it is not considered spam.
 If considered spam, the comment will not be approved (ie pending)._